 Depending on the nature of the drug in use and the patient’s ability to cope up with the regime, drug addiction and treatment programs include cognitive therapy, group therapy, coping and avoidance strategies, and social support classes.

 Users who are addicted to the use of prescription drugs to get high may be prescribed medications similar to those for opioid drug abuse.

 Combating drug addiction is tricky as any normal scenario could act as a trigger and resurface the urge to consume drugs.
 Identifying the trigger and chalking a detailed plan to work around the urge to consume is essential.

 While few triggers are very straight forward, there are a few triggers that can lead to a relapse.
-However, it is essential that a patient speaks to a certified counselor at a drug addiction treatment center to understand their triggers and plan a way around them when the situation presents itself.
+However, it is essential that a patient speaks to a certified counsellor at a drug addiction treatment centre to understand their triggers and plan a way around them when the situation presents itself.

 Most triggers ride on the patient’s nostalgia and are stimulated by mental, environmental, and emotional factors.